GC-FIRST Fellowship

 The Genetic Counseling Fellowship in ReSearch Training (GC-FIRST) Program

 The University of Minnesota Genetic Counseling Program was recently awarded funding to initiate the Genetic Counseling Fellowship in ReSearch Training (GC-FIRST) Program.
 This two-year fellowship opportunity is designed to provide four genetic counselors the advanced training far beyond the four areas of basic research competency outlined by the Accreditation Council for Genetic Counseling (ACGC) for masters (MS) degrees needed to become genetic counseling research leaders.
 This program is also intended to prime fellows to gain the skills to become crucial mentors for future genetic counseling researchers.
-The first two fellows will begin in January 2023 and end December 2024.
+The next cohort of two fellows will begin in January 2025.
 The percent time is negotiable between 40-60% time (approximately 16-24 hours/week).

 As part of the GC-FIRST Program, fellows will complete structured coursework, twelve research training modules, and practical genetic counseling research experiences.